fagan2888/gwg-udacity-fend-p5-mws-restaurant-stage-1/README.md

 rooot files
 index.html & restaurant.html >> a tag href attibute changed from '/' to './' and aded link to _script.js
+added service-worker.js >> for offline loading

 js folder files
 main.js >> mapboxToken value adedd and a11y adjustments made from line 164 to 180
 restaurant_info.js  >> mapboxToken value adedd and a11y adjustments made line 92
+dbhelper.js github linking issue adits on line 12 and 154, a11y eidt on line 158

 #### _Three Stage Course Material Project - Restaurant Reviews_